luizpancini/AeroBeams.jl/docs/src/index.md

 ![Pazy Wing Gust Response](assets/PazyWingOMCGust_deformation.gif)

-Purely structural problems (in the abscence of aerodynamic loads) can analyzed as well, such as the "flying spaghetti"[^9]:
+Purely structural problems (in the abscence of aerodynamic loads) can be analyzed as well, such as the "flying spaghetti"[^9]:

 ![flying spaghetti](assets/flyingSpaghetti2D_deformation.gif)